jillye123/901NodeIntro-2021-05-17/Labs/Ch01-Intro/2-practice-in-branch/README.md

 2. Inside your new **_my_info.txt** file, add your name.

-3. Click on the Source Control button to open the panel `Source Control`.
+3. Click on thse Source Control button to open the panel `Source Control`.
 In this panel, mouse over the README.md file; press the `+` button that appeared to stage the change.
 You can also stage the change by right clicking on the README.md and clicking `Stage Changes`.
 You should now see that `README.md` was added to `Staged Changes`

     ![Use control+shift+v to Turn on Preview Mode](../screenshots/git-vscode-stage-readme.png)